openedx/edx-platform/lms/djangoapps/courseware/tests/load_tests/custom_response/README.md

 This test simulates student submissions for a custom response problem.

+First, clear the cache:

+   /etc/init.d/memcached restart

-You can run the test using:
+Then, run the test:

     multimech-run custom_response